LorenzDuremdes/Second-Brain/psychological trauma.md

 1. [[psychological stress]]
 2. [[involuntary musical imagery]]
 	1. melodic music has a tendency to demonstrate repeating rhythm which may lead to endless repetition, unless a climax can be achieved to break the cycle.^[https://en.wikipedia.org/wiki/Earworm#cite_note-31]
-		1. climax → e.g. end of song (similar to processing psychological trauma?)
+		1. climax → e.g. end of song (◇similar to processing psychological trauma?)
 	2. **related**
 		1. [[Zeigarnik effect]]